heptarch/heptarch.github.io/drafts/demon.md

 It imagines an arm; dirt, water and air congeal muddily into a limb.
-It imagines fire; oxygen bubbles and ignites, while the surface of the chamber grows cooler uniform.
+It imagines fire; oxygen bubbles and ignites, while the surface of the chamber grows cooler uniformly.
 <!-- Will dynamically constituting itself in matter.-->

 The locus splits and asks itself: